randomLevelup/algocomps/comp2-markov/README.md

 The system outputs a MIDI file containing both the jazzified melody and accompanying jazz chord progressions.

+By default, the model is trained on Charlie Parker's omnibook, stored in musicxml form

 ## Table of Contents
 - [Requirements](#requirements)
 - [Installation](#installation)